 A diagnosis of a new brain or spinal cord tumor in your child can be the most frightening experience of your life as a parent.
-Knowing where to go for evaluation and care at the beginning can be the most important decision one can make.
+Where to go for evaluation and care at the beginning can be the most important decision you make.

 About Our Program